 I was born in the temple city of Madurai in Southern India.
 As a child, I was always adventurous.
 I was always open to learning new things.
-At the age of 2, during the brief time we lived in Chennai, while my mother napped, I sneaked out the front door with my mother’s handbag slung over my toddler shoulders and made my way to the neighborhood butcher!
-I wanted to see more of my “world” with my new found freedom!
+At the age of 2, during the brief time we lived in Chennai, I had quietly observed my mother lock and unlock the front door and take her handbag with her to go to the butcher’s.
+So one day, when my mother slept, I sneaked out the door with her handbag slung over my toddler shoulders and made my way to the neighborhood butcher!
+I walked past his shop, waved at the shell-shocked man and decided to walk down the lane and see more of my “world” with my new found freedom!
 Only, that freedom was short-lived.
 The butcher made haste and informed my parents and they swept me off my toddler’s feet and into the safety of their home!
 When I was about 3-4 years old, I chased dragonflies with street kids from a nearby village in Chennai.
 To my mother’s shock, every milkshake container in the house that she had carefully collected held relics of dehydrated dragonfly parts- remains of dragonflies that her fearless and fascinated child had managed to capture and secretly hide.
 Not a pretty sight and not a happy mommy!

 I was born in a Christian family, and although as a child I have talked with God many times, God was my go-to “invisible being” only during times of trouble!
 Like when I was in trouble once with my mom because I collected spare coins from my parents’ house and cycled with my little sister to the busy shopping street nearby to buy an ‘autograph book for myself and a small pack of sweet and sour candy I craved at that time.
 I had offered to buy my sis some candy too provided she did not snitch on me.
 Yet she did tell mom.
 I desperately rung Heaven and demanded of God to stop mom from spanking me!
 Apparently, God decided to look the other way that day.
 Those days God was my SOS number that I dialed on emergency.
 He was also a Santa Claus in the making- someone I went to with my ever growing, long list of wants.